 - Evaluate the actual work of your company and how it might be changed.
-Resilient leaders rapidly assess what work is mission-critical and what can be deferred or deprioritized, and then help teams understand where their focus needs to be (including what work is not strategically critical).
-Allow your people to focus on the most vital tasks and empower teams to be creative in how they deliver nonessential work in ways that minimize unnecessary risk or exposure to your employees and your customers.
-Where work has to be onsite, evaluate what safeguards can be put in places, such as revised cleaning protocols or personal protective equipment.
+Work has to be onsite and evaluate what safeguards can be implemented, such as revised cleaning protocols or personal protective equipment.
+Resilient leaders rapidly assess what work is mission-critical and what can be deferred or deprioritised and then help teams understand where their focus needs to be (including what work is not strategically critical).
+Allow your people to focus on the most vital tasks and empower teams to be creative in delivering nonessential work in ways that minimise unnecessary risk or exposure to your employees and your customers.

 - Focus on the workforce: because the most effective plans encompass employees (as well as contractors, vendors, partners, and unions) who need to be included to keep the entire workforce safe.
 Address the immediate COVID-19-related human needs for information, including education on COVID-19 symptoms and prevention and access to employee assistance resources.
 As the work itself contracts and/or expands, ensure that you have operational plans for site disruption and reactivation, including communicating to affected employees.
 While assessing possible changes to leave policies (such as for employees caring for affected family members), also prepare for potentially higher absenteeism, lower productivity, and even work refusal until the situation ultimately normalises post-crisis.

-- Understand that the workplace and its culture is critical: because of COVID-19 companies are in need to ensure the safety of working environments and prepare workplaces for containment and contamination.
-In the event that an employee is suspected of being infected with COVID-19, a clear process must be in place for adhering to local health care requirements for isolating and/or treating the employee at the facility.
+- Understand that the workplace and its culture are critical: because of COVID-19, companies need to ensure the safety of working environments and prepare workplaces for containment and contamination.
+Suppose an employee is suspected of being infected with COVID-19.
+In that case, a clear process must be in place for adhering to local health care requirements for isolating and/or treating the employee at the facility.

-As COVID-19 continues to change the culture of any workplace, as an effective leader, how you deploy your workforce, distribute work and engage your people will change too.
+As COVID-19 continues to change any workplace culture, as an effective leader, how you deploy your workforce, distribute work and engage your people will change.
 Explore this new narrative to think about how you can elevate communications and create a more effective and healthy workforce.

 Plan business continuity and financing

-In almost every financial crisis, preservation of cash and liquidity is a top priority.
-When challenges impact all industries simultaneously, even the most financially stable can struggle.
-In the 2008–2009 recession Companies with strong balance sheets were among the many that still experienced liquidity constraints when commercial paper markets were suddenly interrupted.
+In almost every financial crisis, preserving cash and liquidity is a top priority.
+Even the most financially stable can struggle when challenges impact all industries simultaneously.
+In the 2008–2009 recession, Companies with strong balance sheets were among the many that still experienced liquidity constraints when commercial paper markets were suddenly interrupted.
 In some cases, this compromised their ability to meet basic short-term obligations.

-Some companies may be able to maintain adequate flexibility by making drawdowns on their revolving credit facilities.
-Others are finding that they need to approach their banks to arrange temporarily larger facilities and/or covenant resets/waivers.
-Such efforts could prove unsuccessful, however, since banks may have reached their risk tolerance limits for a single credit.
+Some companies may maintain adequate flexibility by making drawdowns on their revolving credit facilities.
+Others find that they need to approach their banks to arrange temporarily larger facilities and/or covenant resets/waivers.
+However, such efforts could prove unsuccessful since banks may have reached their risk tolerance limits for a single credit.
 Revolving credit facilities may be frozen due to covenant limits and/or cross-defaults.
 Security packages hastily assembled to support new funding may be insufficient due to limited collateral availability or prolonged economic distress.
-Or companies may be looking for a highly customized, rolling short-term facility on terms that do not naturally fit into a bank’s standard product suite.
+Or companies may be looking for a highly customised, rolling short-term facility on terms that do not naturally fit into a bank’s standard product suite.

 Supply chain due to diligence

-A decades-long focus on supply chain optimization to minimise costs, reduce inventories, and drive up asset utilization has improved many companies’ supply chain efficiency.
-But COVID-19 illustrates that many companies are not fully aware of the vulnerability of their supply chain relationships to global shocks when optimizing for efficiency over resilience.
-Further, COVID-19 demonstrates that a global outbreak can have many longer-lasting impacts than a local epidemic on a supply chain, which endures foreshocks and aftershocks as hot spots evolve around the globe.
+A decades-long focus on supply chain optimisation to minimise costs, reduce inventories, and drive up asset utilisation has improved many companies’ supply chain efficiency.
+But COVID-19 illustrates that many companies are not fully aware of the vulnerability of their supply chain relationships to global shocks when optimising for efficiency over resilience.
+Further, COVID-19 demonstrates that a global outbreak can have many longer-lasting impacts than a local epidemic on a supply chain, which endures foreshocks and aftershocks as hot spots evolve worldwide.

-Without a comprehensive plan or playbook—and most organizations lack one for addressing a global outbreak—companies can over adjust, causing greater disruption and incurring unnecessary expenses.
+Without a comprehensive plan or playbook—and most organisations lack one for addressing a global outbreak—companies can over adjust, causing greater disruption and unnecessary expenses.
 For example, some companies have responded to the COVID-19 crisis by imposing across-the-board inventory increases out of fear of running short of necessary supplies.
+For example, a bulge in retail apparel inventory concurrent with a rapid drop in consumer spending can exacerbate cash needs.
 Such decisions need to thoughtfully consider the unintended consequences and shocks.
-For example, a bulge in retail apparel inventory concurrent with a rapid drop in consumer spending can exacerbate cash needs.